apoirrier/CTFs-writeups/AwesomeCTF2020/Crypto/Mysterious Masquerading Message.md

 ## Description

-There seems to be a lot of classical ciphers/encryptions...
-We recognize binary at the end, base64 for th SSH key, maybe some Cesar code at the beginning.
+There seems to be a lot of classical ciphers/encodings...
+First message seems to be a Caesar cipher, the actual SSH key is probably base64 encoded data and in the end we spot binary encoding.

 ## Solution